techGIAN/ST2Box/README.md

 #### Contact

-Please contact me gcalix@eecs.yorku.ca for any bugs/issues/questions you may have on the code.
+Please contact me gcalix@eecs.yorku.ca for any bugs/issues/questions you may have found on the code.